OnTheHook/cv-project/README.md

 # cv-project
 This is a project assigned by The Odin Project course.
 The goal of the project is to create a CV or resume website where you can enter and edit information about yourself which will be displayed on the website.
+This is all done using react.